 Regional Assessment of Alcohol Consumption

-Overwhelmingly, research suggests the biggest factor leading to substance abuse and dangerous drinking habits among veterans is post-traumatic stress disorder.
-Service members who exhibit PTSD symptoms are more likely to be linked with drinking problems overall, including between 60 and 80 percent of Vietnam War veterans specifically who’ve been diagnosed with alcohol abuse disorders and have a higher occurrence of binge drinking.
+Overwhelmingly, research suggests the biggest factor leading to substance abuse and dangerous drinking habits among Veterans is post-traumatic stress disorder.
+Service members who exhibit PTSD symptoms are more likely to be linked with drinking problems overall.
+For example, evidence suggests as many as 60%–80% of Vietnam War Veterans may have alcohol use disorders and a higher occurrence of binge drinking.
 Sadly, the same studies suggest alcohol consumption is more likely to exacerbate the conditions of PTSD rather than help abate them.

 Buzzed Behind the Wheel